kedro-org/kedro/docs/source/get_started/new_project.md

 ### Create the example project

 The first step is to create the Kedro project using a starter to add in the example code and data.
-Feel free to name your project as you like, but here we will assume the project's name is `Get started`.
+Feel free to name your project as you like, but here we will assume the project's name is `get started`.

 ```bash
 kedro new --starter=pandas-iris